 Can I Make These Vegan?

-I’ve only tested this recipe using regular butter, milk, and eggs, but feel optimistic that they could be made with dairy-free / vegan substitutions for each.
+I’ve only tested this recipe using regular butter, milk, and eggs, but think they could be made with dairy-free / vegan substitutions.
 Here’s what I’d do:

 - Use vegan butter.
 I like Country Crock Plant Butter Sticks with Avocado Oil.